patrick-crawford/WEB422-Backup/notes/angular-services-example.md

 Fetch the week 7 code example from [the course's GitHub code repository](https://github.com/sictweb/web422).

-Using Terminal, open the `week8` folder.
-Then, run the `npm update` command to refresh the modules.
+Using Terminal, open the `week7` folder.
+Then, run the `npm update` command (or `npm install`) to refresh the modules.

 Open the project for editing.
-Remember the quick-and-easy way to do this:
-`code .`

-Then, you can build and run the app with this:
+Then, you can build and run the app.
-`ng serve --open`.

 <br>